CrazyIndianCoder/Urban-Monkey/README.md

 # Urban-Monkey
-This is just a website template
+This is just a website template.